susam/pcface/README.md

 Resources
 ---------

-There are a number of resource files provided in the [out/](out/) directory of this project.
-Visit [susam.github.io/pcface/out/][OUT] to browse these resources.
-The directory at this URL contains subdirectories for various free fonts based on the original IBM PC OEM fonts.
-Each font directory contains a number of resources.
+There are a number of files provided in the [out/](out/) directory of this project.
+Visit [susam.github.io/pcface/out/][OUT] to browse these files.
+This directory contains several subdirectories for various free fonts based on the original IBM PC OEM fonts.
+Each font directory contains bitmap arrays for the font and a few other files.
 Links to modern-dos-8x16 resource files are provided below as examples while describing these resources.
-Here is a brief description of the resource files in each directory.
+Here is a brief description of each file:

   - [out/modern-dos-8x16/fontlist.js][]: Bitmap representation of all
     256 glyphs from the CP437 character set exposed as a JavaScript array of bitmap arrays.
 Each bitmap array represents the bitmap of a CP437 character.
   - [out/moderndos-8x16/fontmap.js][]: Bitmap representation of all
     CP437 glyphs from the CP437 character set exposed as a JavaScript object that maps each CP437 character to its bitmap array.
-- [out/moderndos-8x16/glyph.txt][]: All CP437 glyphs represented using
+  - [out/moderndos-8x16/glyph.txt][]: All CP437 glyphs represented
-  asterisks.
+    using asterisks.
-- [out/moderndos-8x16/graph.txt][]: All CP437 glyphs represented using
+  - [out/moderndos-8x16/graph.txt][]: All CP437 glyphs represented
-  the at symbol (`@`) and dots (`.`).
+    using the at symbol (`@`) and dots (`.`).
 Each row of the glyph is prefixed with the binary code of the row represented in hexadecimal.
 The same binary codes appear as comments in the JavaScript files mentioned above.
   - [out/moderndos-8x16/preview-8x16.png][]: A preview of the font read from the original font file.
   - [out/moderndos-8x16/preview-16x32.png][]: A larger preview of the font read from the original font file.

-Similar resource files are available for each such font included in this project.
+Similar files are available for each such font included in this project.
 Visit [susam.github.io/pcface/out/][OUT] to browse them.

 [OUT]: https://susam.github.io/pcface/out/
 [out/modern-dos-8x16/fontlist.js]: https://susam.github.io/pcface/out/moderndos-8x16/fontlist.js